Of Time and Stamps

 In case of a failure in the message‑propagation system, a perfectly honest block producer could still skip a transaction.

-Another issue we are still facing is potential back‑dating of the beacons, allowing users to sign transactions with stale beacons in order to produce an earlier timestamp.
+Another issue we are still facing is potential back‑dating of time proofs, allowing users to sign transactions with stale proofs in order to produce an earlier timestamp.

 Our research shows that it is essentially very hard to prove the time of the signature without witnesses, so the time proof for temporal transactions could evolve to provide such witnesses and reject back‑dating.